Filing for Disability in New York: Social Security and SSI

 Who Can I Contact About My Disability Case in New York?

-Here is the contact information for all of the disability determination and hearing office locations in New York.
+Here is the contact information for the disability determination and hearing office locations in New York.

 New York DDD Locations

 If you don't receive a letter from DDD within a month or two of applying, you can call the toll-free DDD number for the New York Region at 800-522-5511 to find out to which office your case was sent.
-Here is the contact information for the four DDD locations in New York.
+Here are the phone numbers and addresses for the DDD locations:

 Disability Determination Services